 Concerts are plentiful on Independence Day.
 From jazz to country and classical to rock ‘n’ roll, music reflects the diversity of America’s cultural traditions.
 Here a crowd marks the Fourth by watching rhythm-and-blues singer Peabo Bryson perform at Centennial Olympic Park in Atlanta.

 Baseball and Independence Day go together like hot dogs and buns.
 The game spread in popularity from New York to the rest of the country after the Civil War, helping to reunite the nation.
 This Kansas City Royals player watches fireworks after a game at Kauffman Stadium in Kansas City, Missouri.

-A version of this article was originally published on June 30, 2016.
+A version of this article was published on June 30, 2017.